 Gingivitis is the early detectable stage of periodontal disease.
 A buildup of plaque and tartar allows bacteria to grow on the surfaces of the teeth.
 Additionally, gingivitis raises the risk of developing a more serious condition called periodontal disease, while also putting patients at risk of heart disease, diabetes, pneumonia, cancer, or osteoporosis.

-In short, gingivitis treatment reduces the chances of chronic bacterial inflammation and damage to bone tissue.
+In short, with periodontal therapy, gingivitis treatment reduces the chances of chronic bacterial inflammation and damage to bone tissue.
 This treatment ensures that gingivitis does not reoccur while redness, bleeding, and swelling are kept under control.
 Procedures for gingivitis treatment include prophylaxis, or regular cleaning, and biofilm control.
 These treatments improve the body’s reaction to the inflammatory bacteria.

 Early Signs of Gingivitis Disease